 Overall Ranking – 3.5/5

-The Cretacolor Artist Studio Colored Pencils are a simple answer to those just starting or that don’t want to spend a lot of money on a starter set.
+The Cretacolor Artist Studio Colored Pencils are a simple answer for those just starting or that don’t want to spend a lot of money on a starter set.
 Being a small set, they are severely limited in the available color choices.
 These color gaps mean that this set is best used as an accessory to another larger colored pencil package.

 The blending here is pretty good and is more advanced than a majority of the other budget sets on the market.
 Unfortunately, the lack of vivid color sort of offsets this benefit.
 Also, we wish that the pencils would undergo a bit of a “facelift” and get some more attractive packaging.
 For those who strictly want to work on blending techniques, this is a perfect and affordable product for that.
 But for those after an entry-level “all-in-one” set, there are better options out there.